 Fun-focused fitness brand Frame has teamed up with Coals Drop Yard in King’s Cross to create a new series of outdoor exercise classes, following on from the hugely popular al fresco Breakfast Barre sessions they held on the banks of the Regent’s Canal last summer.
 Expect dance cardio workouts set to feel-good playlists, 80s aerobics, Ass and Abs sessions and sculpting barre workouts, with more options to be added soon.
 There are only five slots available for each class, so get booking quick.

 World-class boxing gym BXR, where double heavyweight champion Anthony Joshua trains, is taking over Paddington Park for a new series of outdoor exercise classes.
-Running three sessions per day, seven days a week, there are three different options to choose from: SweatBOX, where you’ll try your hand at shadow boxing and bodyweight exercises, Cardio Condition & Core, for a high intensity workout, and Strength & Conditioning, which uses kettle bells and dumbbells.
+Running until May 17, the acclaimed boxing team run multiple sessions per day of three types of 45 minute-long classes.
+Choose from Boxing Skills, SweatBOX and Strength and Conditioning, which uses kettle bells and dumbbells.
 Expect to feel the burn the next day.

 With studios spread right across the city, from Soho to Stoke Newington, Camden to Clapham, MoreYoga has become the go-to brand for yogis looking for everything from express 30-minute sessions to introductory meditation classes and teacher training.
 Now they’re taking their classes outside with their newly launched Inside Out sessions.
 Held in the courtyard at Ram Quarter in Wandsworth, their morning Vinyasa Flow classes link breath with movement to build endurance, flexibility and strength.